EPILEPSY RESEARCH AND COVID-19

 A message from Beth Lewin Dean, CURE Epilepsy CEO

-The coronavirus pandemic has been the central force driving all aspects of life since March of this year.
+The coronavirus pandemic has been the central force driving all aspects of life since last March.
 It has changed how we live, how we work, how we interact socially, and how we view the future.
 As the CEO of CURE, COVID-19 permeates everything that I do.
 From thinking about the safety of my team to the funding of our research grants to the planning of our annual benefit, I am constantly asking myself how do we continue to move forward, because although most aspects of our daily life have stopped amid COVID-19, epilepsy has not.

 CURE Epilepsy Resources

 CURE Epilepsy Responds to Researchers' Needs

 CURE Epilepsy provides additional funding to researchers impacted by COVID-19

 We are delighted to announce our most recent grant recipients for our newest grant mechanism.
 Recognizing a need to support the epilepsy research community as it faces unanticipated challenges due to the pandemic, we launched the CURE Epilepsy Research Continuity Fund, made possible by the generous support of the Cotton Family, in memory of Vivian Cotton.